Waldorf Elementary Teacher Education

 |Spring||One Week||One Week||One Week|

-The program curriculum consists of class time in courses in the following areas: basic Waldorf pedagogy and child development, subject curriculum and methods, inner development of the teacher, fundamentals for the teacher, anthroposophy, and artistic development.
+The program consists of courses in the following areas: basic Waldorf pedagogy and child development, subject curriculum and methods, inner development of the teacher, fundamentals for the teacher, anthroposophy, and artistic development.

 Besides attending 15 weeks of on-campus classes, every course has assignments to complete while on campus or at home before the end of that term.